 - Awareness of Triggers: By writing down what you eat before you actually eat the food, you’ll be forced to bring some awareness of your triggers.
 For example, many times binge eaters binge at specific times or places or have certain thoughts before a binge.
 Therefore, this journal will help you see clearly which triggers and thoughts are impacting you and causing you to binge.
 As you see the written pattern, you will naturally start to avoid these situations and triggers.

 - Greater Understanding: This journal will also clearly help you see your food patterns with much, much greater understanding.
 By habitually writing down information about your ‘’Three Why Components’ you’ll gain incredible awareness into these underlying thoughts, emotions and bodily sensations that drive your eating behaviors.
-Plus, you’ll also be able to see how skipping meals, getting really hungry, restricting food and other food intake patterns end up causing negative eating habits at the end of the day.

 - Not About Weight Loss: No mention of amounts, serving sizes, or calories.